bsclifton/cloud-config/README.md

 Configuration is installed on top of [Ubuntu 16.04.3 LTS](http://releases.ubuntu.com/16.04/) (Xenial Xerus).

+This repo does not cover mail setup.
+For that, you [can follow this article](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-ubuntu-16-04).

 ### Installing

 1. Create a new droplet on Digital Ocean.
 Choose the Ubuntu 16.04.3 image.